 - an 18% improvement in participants who reported no intention of carrying a weapon in the community

 - a 13% increase in participants who reported that they were unlikely to engage in criminal/gang activity in custody

 - 15% positive attitudinal shifts towards their perceived ability to leave a gang.

 Our gangs work combines research on policy and practice with direct delivery, both in the community and in custody.
 Using a relationship-based approach, our teams take account of the risks and needs of each service user and build on their strengths.
 Our schools work supports children at risk of or involved in gangs and we also support families and children who go missing and/or are experiencing sexual exploitation.

-Catch22’s HMP Thameside Gangs Service was introduced in April 2013 to reduce the risk posed by gang-involved prisoners.
+Catch22’s Gangs Service was introduced in HMP Thameside in April 2013 to reduce the risk posed by gang-involved prisoners, and now runs in four other prisons.
 Run by professionals with an extensive knowledge and understanding of gang culture, the service aims to capitalise on the ‘teachable moments’ prompted by prison sentences to encourage people to leave gang lifestyles behind.
 Specifically, the service targets coping and communication skills, and identifies positive educational and employment opportunities for people to pursue on release.

 ‘I am convinced that the work they have done has prevented serious harm to many prisoners.
 It is their drive and their understanding of the problem that has made Thameside the safe place that prisoners now consider that it is.’